azubcic/cryptografy_assignment/README.md

 Simple encryption and decryption app in Java made for Cryptografy class (University of Zadar)

-Currently operating in 3 cipher algorithms:
+Currently operating for 3 cipher algorithms:
   - Caesar
   - Vigenere
   - Atbash